Emergency On Korean Air

 With eight hours left of the fourteen-hour plane ride, I decided I needed to go to the bathroom.
 I stood in front of the bathroom stall and fainted.
 I don’t know how scared they must have been.
 I do know that once I regained consciousness, the doctor was once again hovering over me.
 She asked if I fainted?
 I was embarrassed and mortified.

 I don’t know what happened in those minutes I was asleep.
 I watched as a stewardess pricked her finger.
 They try to accurately gauge the testing trip that will tell them if my sickness is being caused by high blood pressure.
 The doctor watches what they’re doing while monitoring my vital signs.
 I’m dry heaving until my stomach hurts.

 After two finger pricks, the doctor held onto my hand, she looked at me with concern and a serious doctor expression.
-I lied and said that I didn’t faint, too scared of what it means if I actually told her the truth.
+I lied and said that I didn’t faint, too scared what it meant if I actually told her the truth.
 There were definitely a couple of minutes I don’t remember.
 I convinced everyone that I’m okay and go back to my little pod.
 I went to sleep again and prayed the next time I woke up I would be closer to Seoul, South Korea.

 With two hours left on the fourteen-hour flight, I finally began to get my bearings.
 I took deep breaths to calm down.
 I focused on the ticking of the time on the miniature TV screen inside the seat headrest like it’s my lifeline.

 Do you have a memorable plane experience that you want to share?
-I would love to read your story in the comments below.
+I would love to read your story in comments below.